![]() |

 "good" is an adjective, while "done" necessitates an adverb

 such as "well" or a different verb entirely.
-The accurate instance conveys the message.

 2. Grammar: The Foundation of Writing